33-MILE | 60-MILE

-New for 2017!
-The 50-mile endurance and Expert course will include the newly constructed McPhee Overlook trail.
-This epic new trail hugs the cliffs above McPhee Reservoir with spectacular views of the lake on fun flowing singletrack.
+The 60-Mile and 33-Mile Courses include McPhee Overlook Trail, an epic fun flowing singletrack that hugs the cliffs above McPhee Reservoir with spectacular views of the lake.

-Racers can still choose from a variety of other challenges based on their speed, fitness and technical ability.
-Whether you are up for the 50 miles endurance challenge, interested in any of the traditional fast paced x-country classes or just have a personal goal to finish at your own pace there is an option for you.
+Racers can choose from a variety of challenges based on their speed, fitness and technical ability.
+Whether you are up for the 50-mile endurance challenge, interested in any of the traditional fast paced x-country classes or just have a personal goal to finish at your own pace, there is an option for you.

 While this is a grass-roots hometown event there is no shortage of stiff competition.
 In past years you would have lined up next to John Tomac, Travis Brown and a host of other elite athletes that come to train in the Colorado altitude.

 This race is presented by the Rotary Club of Dolores, a non-profit organization made up entirely of volunteers, where all proceeds go to help the community with children's programs, scholarships, and youth leadership opportunities.
 Change starts with educating and supporting our youth, and the Rotary Club believes in "Service Above Self" and having fun while doing it!
 Even if you can't participate in this years race, please help by giving a donation or becoming a sponsor, entirely tax deductible, with grateful appreciation of all that you can do to make a difference!